-The Coastal & Ocean Engineering program at Oregon State University is a leading center for research and education in coastal engineering and nearshore science.
+The Coastal and Ocean Engineering program at Oregon State University is a leading center for research and education in coastal engineering and nearshore science.
 We have a critical mass of faculty and staff specializing in both physical/numerical modeling of coastal dynamics and also field observations.
 A short list of focus areas includes:

 Remote sensing of coastal areas